Salesforce Negotiations · Independent Advisory

 +

-Salesforce may push enterprise-wide agreements or Salesforce ULA-style deals for new products — committing your whole company to use it.
-They'll position it as forward-thinking and cost-effective.
+Salesforce may push enterprise-wide agreements or SELA-style deals for new products, committing your whole company to use it.

 Counter: Start small and prove value.
-Negotiate a starter pack with a contractual option to expand at the same discounted per-unit rate within the term.
-Be wary of "all-you-can-eat" deals unless you're sure of broad adoption.
-Insist on clauses allowing scope reduction at renewal if actual uptake is low.
+Negotiate a starter pack with a contractual option to expand at the same discounted per-unit rate.
+Be wary of "all-you-can-eat" deals unless you are sure of broad adoption.
+See Managing a Salesforce SELA and SELA End-of-Term Strategies.

 🎯 Tying Add-Ons to Core Renewal Timing